Guwahati–Lumding section: Broad gauge

+This Guwahati-Lumding route section has 2 branch lines connecting Chaparmukh with Moirabari & Shilghat Town near Kaziranga National Park via Nagaon.
+Chaparmukh to Shilghat Town section is 82 km with Moirabari line branching at Senchoa & going for 50 km.

+Under construction branch route to Shillong is being made from Tetelia & is completed uptill Byrnihat, 22.5 km from Tetelia.
+But the entire 108 km rest part of the section is stalled due to terroristic activities by Khasi & Jaintia Militant groups.

 Line doubling

 The Guwahati-Lumding-Dibrugarh line was proposed to be doubled in the Railway Budget for 2011–12.
+Guwahati to Digaru was doubled by 2012-13, Digaru to Hojai was doubled by 2013-14.
 The 45 km long Lumding-Hojai doubling project was sanctioned in 2012–13.
 The Lumding Hojai patch doubling was completed on 10 July 2019.
 The 30.50 km long New Guwahati-Digaru doubling project was completed in 2012–13.
+As on date the whole 180 km section is fully electrified double line.

 Railway reorganisation

 The Assam Railway and Trading Company Limited was merged with Assam Bengal Railway in 1945.
 With partition, Assam Bengal Railway was split up and railway lines in Assam became Assam Railway.
 In 1952, North East Railway was formed with the amalgamation of Assam Railway, Oudh-Tiirhut Railway and the Kanpur-Achnera section of Bombay, Baroda and Central India Railway.
 Northeast Frontier Railway was created with a part of NE Railway in 1958.

-Jagiroad train derailment

-On 16 April 2014, around 2:15am Guwahati bound Dimapur -Kamakhya Express derailed on the Guwahati-Lumding section near Jagiroad in central Assam's Morigaon district leading to 45 injuries.
-At the time of the accident, the train was carrying around 700 passengers.